pupphelper/comfy-lora-loader-with-triggerdb/README.md

 - **Dual Trigger Fields**: Separate "All Triggers" and "Active Triggers" text fields
 - **Auto-loading**: Automatically loads saved triggers when selecting a LoRa
 - **Load/Save Buttons**: Explicit buttons for loading and saving trigger words
-- **Persistent Database**: Stores trigger words in JSON format between sessions
+- **Persistent Database**: Stores trigger words in JSON format between sessions in {Comfy}/models/loras/triggers.json
-- **Backward Compatible**: Migrates old single-field data automatically
+- **Stores all/active triggers**: Can be used to store all the triggers but also just the one you're currently using

 ## Installation